diagrams/diagrams-doc/doc/arrow.rst

 Connecting diagrams with arrows
 ===============================

-The workhorse of the Arrow package is the `connect'` function. `connect'` takes an opts record and the names of two diagrams and places an arrow starting at the origin of the first diagram and ending at the origin of the second (unless gaps are specified).
+The workhorse of the Arrow package is the `connect'` function. `connect'` takes an opts record and the names of two diagrams, and places an arrow starting at the origin of the first diagram and ending at the origin of the second (unless gaps are specified).

 .. class:: dia-lhs